Lincoln College, Oxford: Architecture

 According to Nikolaus Pevsner, Lincoln College preserves "more of the character of a 15th century college than any other in Oxford".
 This is mainly because both the façade to Turl Street and the front quad are still of only two storeys (although the parapets and battlements are of the 19th century).
-The College also owns most of the buildings across Turl Street from the college proper, in whole or in part, which chiefly contain student accommodation.
-The creeper that covers the College's front quad walls is Virginia creeper (Parthenocissus quinquefolia), dark green in the summer, through to scarlet in autumn, whilst being bare in winter.
+The college also owns most of the buildings across Turl Street from the college proper, in whole or in part, which chiefly contain student accommodation.
+The creeper that covers the college's front quad walls is Virginia creeper (Parthenocissus quinquefolia) – dark green in the summer through to scarlet in autumn, but bare in winter.

 There are three quads: the Front Quad (15th century), the Chapel Quad (1608–1631) and The Grove (19th century), as well as a number of irregular spaces.
 Unlike many other colleges, all of the architecture of the college proper is stone and there is no modern accommodation annexe.
 To quote the Lincoln College Freshers' Handbook, "Unlike most colleges, we have no grotty sixties annexe to spoil all the pretty bits".
 The college bar, Deep Hall (or Deepers), is immediately below the great hall and used to be the college beer cellar.
 It is one of the oldest parts of the college, and the pillars inside it are perhaps the oldest feature of the college.
 The wine cellar is accessed through Deep Hall, and extends completely beneath the Grove.

 The Rector's lodgings in Turl Street are neo-Georgian and were built in 1929–1930; they are reached from within college through a gate in Chapel Quad, but have a main door on Turl Street.

-The College is known as being the setting for many literary works.
-C.P.
-Snow was inspired for his novel The Masters by the story of Mark Pattison, a fellow at Lincoln, whose enthusiastic hopes for Lincoln were frustrated by older, more conservative fellows of the college; Snow's story transposes the story to a Cambridge College.
+The college is known as being the setting for many literary works.
+C. P. Snow was inspired for his novel The Masters by the story of Mark Pattison, a fellow at Lincoln, whose enthusiastic hopes for Lincoln were frustrated by older, more conservative fellows of the college; Snow's story transposes the story to a Cambridge College.
 It was the setting for three episodes of Inspector Morse.
-Later, Lewis has used Turl Street in front of the College for filming.
+Later, Lewis has used Turl Street in front of the college for filming.
 Lincoln College is the setting for much of the plot in Heresy by S.J.
 Parris (pseudonym for the literary critic Stephanie Merritt), a historical crime novel.

+Lincoln College has one of the oldest working medieval kitchens in the UK.